ProfessorProf/valorscripts/README.md

 * `ShowTechAlerts` - Enables private alerts when techniques exit cooldown or run out of ammunition.
 On by default.
 * `ShowHealthAlerts` - Enables private alerts when entering or leaving critical health.
 On by default.
 * `HouseRulesEnabled` - Enables various unsupported house rules.
 Off by default.
+* `RollBehindScreen` - When NPCs use techniques, displays any dice rolls only for the GM.
+Off by default.